 Also, many people are away on vacation over public holidays and are unable to donate.

-Currently there are slightly more than half a million voluntary unpaid donors in Australia.
+Currently there are just under 504,000 voluntary unpaid donors in Australia.

 Australian Red Cross Blood Service is a national not-for-profit organisation that forms part of Australian Red Cross.
 We are supported by the governments of Australia and are responsible for providing the Australian community with safe, high quality blood and blood products, and organ and bone marrow services for transplantation.
 We do this with the support of more than half a million voluntary blood donors.